Winds-Studio/Leaf-website/pages/docs/faq.md

 Found an incompatible plugin?
 [Report it here](https://github.com/Winds-Studio/Leaf/issues/new/choose)!

 ## ❓ · What's the difference between mojmap and reobf?
 Which should I use?
 They use different mappings.
 Mojmap uses mojang mapping, and reobf uses spigot mapping.
-If two jar files provided, one ends with mojang, and another is reobf, you should use the one ends with mojmap.
+If two jar files provided, one ends with mojmap, and another is reobf, you should use the one ends with mojmap.

 ## ❓ · How can I support the project?